-This section presents the existing roadway network adjacent to the onshore substation parcel and along the onshore export and interconnection cable corridors.
+This section presents the existing roadway network adjacent to the onshore substation and Hampton Road substation parcels and along the onshore export cable, interconnection cable, and loop-in / loop-out line corridors.
 This section also describes the potential impacts of the construction, operation, and maintenance of the NY Project to area roadways, as well as proposed mitigation measures that will be used to minimize potential impacts.